MSBradshaw/AlleleBalance/README.md

 Analyze a sample in the current directory

-`python --type analyze --db path/to/exomes.db`
+`python --type analyze --db path/to/exomes.db --vcf path/to/sample.vcf --pileup path/to/sample.pileup.gz`

 Update the database